StevieG47/f1-autonomous-car/README.md

 ![f1rviz](https://user-images.githubusercontent.com/25371934/36716896-fd9c5dd0-1b69-11e8-9c83-e59bb640b54e.png)

 ## Moving the car
+Navigation goals can also be set manually using the 2D Nav Goal feature in rviz.
+Since it is an ackermann vehicle, it may not be able to navigate to the goal if the only path requires the vehicle to turn in place.

-A simple autonomous obstacle avoidance method can be used by opening a third terminal, navigating to the first catkin_ws, then
+A simple autonomous obstacle avoidance method can also be used by opening a third terminal, navigating to the first catkin_ws, then
 ```
 catkin_make
 source devel/setup.bash